Text message program from Truth Initiative helps teens quit e-cigarettes

 Mounting evidence to support tailored, interactive text message interventions for quitting vaping

-This study builds on previous research demonstrating the effectiveness of This is Quitting in young people.
-A previous randomized clinical trial found that young adults ages 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control group.
+This study builds on previous research demonstrating the effectiveness of the text message intervention in young people.
+A previous randomized clinical trial found that young adults ages 18-24 who used the text message intervention had nearly 40% higher odds of quitting compared to a control group.
 A second clinical trial proved the program was not only successful in helping young people quit vaping, but also in ensuring they don’t later use combustible tobacco products in place of e-cigarettes.

-Combined with the results of the most recent study, this research indicates that a tailored, interactive text message intervention can effectively deliver vaping cessation treatment and encourage youth and young adults to quit vaping.
+Combined with the results of the most recent study, this research indicates that a tailored, interactive text message intervention, such as the one now part of EX Program, can effectively deliver vaping cessation treatment and encourage youth and young adults to quit vaping.

 “Text messaging is a scalable and cost-efficient approach to delivering vaping cessation treatment on a population basis,” researchers write.
 “These results begin to fill an important gap in understanding how to help adolescent e-cigarette users quit vaping nicotine.”